MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/integration-services/security.md

 - Regularly review audit logs (ideally using an automated tool) to identify both security attacks, and any unauthorized access to your resources.

-- Look at the use of penetration testing, to identify any weaknesses in your security design.
+- Consider the use of penetration testing to identify any weaknesses in your security design.

-- Use automated deployment to configure security.
+- Use automated deployment processes to configure security.
 Where possible, use a CI/CD pipeline like Azure DevOps with Terraform to not only deploy your resources, but also to configure security.
 This ensures your resources will be automatically protected whenever they are deployed.

 ## Next step